fnight128/MagpiEM/README.md

 ## Pausing Manual Selection
 If your dataset contains a large number of images, it may be preferable to inspect the lattices over multiple sessions.
-In this case, click “Save Current Progress” at any time to save a snapshot of your work.
+In this case, click "Save Current Progress" at any time to save a snapshot of your work.
 This will include all autocleaning steps (so you will not have to set parameters or run autocleaning again), as well as saving the lattices you’ve already selected (so you will not have to click lattices again that you’ve already clicked).
-This will create a file ending in “progress.yml”, which contains all the work you've done so far in a human-readable format.
+This will create a file ending in "progress.yml", which contains all the work you've done so far in a human-readable format.

-To load your previous progress, upload the same .mat/.star file as before, but click “Load previous session” instead of “Read tomograms”.
+To load your previous progress, upload the same .mat/.star file as before, but click "Load previous session" instead of "Read tomograms".
 This may take a few seconds.
-Do NOT click “Read tomograms” at any point!
+Do NOT click "Read tomograms" at any point!

 Note that because this feature stores the results of automated cleaning, it cannot be used if only a subset (1 or 5) of the tomograms were initially loaded - in this case, the software has no data for which particles to include in the rest of the tomograms.